 SBA Loans for Commercial Property, Business Purchase, Working Capital, Debt Consolidation & More

-The Small Business Administration 7a loan is very flexible and can be used for "any legitimate business purpose."
+The SBA 7a loan is very flexible and can be used for almost "any legitimate business purpose."

 The maximum 7a loan is $5 million* and a business can have a tangible net worth of up to $15 million and net (after tax) income up to $5 million and still qualify.